Have you ever hired a proposal development consultant only to feel deceived or disappointed with the result?

 5. Look for consultants who have undergone bid and proposal training.

 When possible, try to hire proposal staff that has undergone training in bid and proposal best practices.
-Many organizations offer training in the form of classes, webinars, and certifications.
+Many organizations offer training through classes, webinars, and certifications.
 APMP certifications can provide independent validation of proposal knowledge and a hiring baseline.

-You can check for certifications or training courses on a consultant's resume or their LinkedIn profile.
+You can check for certifications or training courses on a consultant's resume or LinkedIn profile.

-6. Look for consultants with demonstrated leadership ability who also fit well within your company or team.
+6. Look for consultants with demonstrated leadership ability who fit well within your company or team.

 Not all consultants are hired as proposal managers who lead the effort.
 Many consultants are technical writers, editors, or graphic artists.

 But the qualities required for leadership are very similar to the qualities required for being a good follower: self-motivated and unflustered by conflicts and deadline pressure, ability to maintain a brisk tempo, ability to coordinate with and support others, ability to identify and fix potential problems before they can cause damage.

 In this line of work, clients run the gamut from those with extensive proposal experience and those with almost no experience.
-A good consultant appreciates your interest.
+A good proposal consultant appreciates your interest.
 A predatory consultant?
 Not so much.

 In some proposal situations, the systems and processes are already set up, and clients need extra pairs of hands.
 For other situations, the client needs the proposal expertise and the extra pairs of hands.
 In those cases, look for consultants who are willing to teach you the ropes of proposal work, explaining the benefits of each process.

 This article was originally published in May 2015 and was updated on August 11, 2020.